hongshin/coding-studio/pt11/README.md

 ### Problem 1

 A valid email address consists of a prefix (left to @) and a domain (right to @).
-A prefix must consists of alphabet letters, digits, underscores, periods and dashes.
+A prefix consists of alphabet letters, digits, underscores, periods or dashes.
 When an underscore, period or dash appears, it must be followed by a letter or number.

 A domain must consist of letters, digits and dashes.
 The domain must contain at least